PART 5: MAKE OR BREAK

 In all honesty, I had not perceived this issue while making the film.
 It’s only later, when building the website for the project and making a page presenting the 9 experts with their pictures side by side, that for the first time it became patently obvious to me: they were all men, all white, and predominantly over 50.
 My computer screen was screaming feminism.
 But at the time, again, I sort of brushed it aside, thinking perhaps I was the one being a little too sensitive to the issue.

-But then later down the road, in 2017/2018, this aspect became impossible to ignore in the wake of the Harvey Weinstein scandal, followed by the Me Too and Time’s Up movements and more generally a politically charged social space with regards to gender inequalities.
+But then later down the road, in 2017/2018, this aspect became impossible to ignore in the wake of the Harvey Weinstein scandal, followed by the Me Too and Time’s Up movements and more generally a politically charged social space with regards to gender issues..

 For sure, I had been naïvely blind to this aspect of the film while making it.
 And perhaps that, in itself, is legitimately a cause for concern.
 Perhaps my inability to even see the issue beforehand (even in a cynical way, so as to avoid any future controversy) was a symptom of privilege, or unconscious bias or whatever other institutionalized prejudice could be at play.
 That may well be true.
-But at the time of contacting the experts (among which were some women, I should recall), I didn’t think I stood a chance of getting any positive response.
+But at the time of contacting the experts (among which were some women), I didn’t think I stood a chance of getting any positive response.
 And so when those who replied agreed to meet with me (and they happened to be only men), I was just so thrilled I went with it as it happened - I didn't stop to think: wait a minute, it's great these guys have said yes, but I should turn a few of them down because I need women in this project.
-And this was, essentially, my only line of defense: I had no intention of not representing women in the film, it’s just that the first to reply to me were men I didn't expect would ever get back to me, and once I had 9 lined up, I stopped contacting people and got on with it.
+And this was, essentially, my only line of defense: I had no intention of not representing women in the film, it’s just that the first to reply to me were men I didn't expect would ever get back to me in the first place, and once I had 9 lined up, I stopped contacting people and got on with it.

 If I could go back and do it all again, having learnt what I have since making the film, I would surely be more aware of gender balance and more careful in the way I cast the film.
 Because, yes, the film would have benefited from a more diverse cast of experts, and I do believe that promoting such diversity in films (and even more so in “intellectual” academic films) is invaluable to help change perceptions about gender roles and ultimately modify how social institutions work.